KartikeyyDwivedi/Expense-Tracker/README.md

 Author: Kartikey Dwivedi
 Email: Kartikeydwivedi55@gmail.com

-This Expense Tracker website was developed as part of an internship task at CodeAlpha.
+This Expense Tracker website was developed .
 It allows users to track their expenses efficiently.
 The project utilizes HTML, CSS, and JavaScript.

 ## Technologies Used
 - HTML